xxRON-js/CP210x-uart-working-test/README.md

 ## Usage

-replace the tty device name /dev/ttyUSB0
+Replace the tty device name `/dev/ttyUSB0`

-tty name can be found using: plug your device and run the command sudo dmesg
+The tty name can be found using: plug your device and run the command `sudo dmesg`

 Install the PySerial library:

    ```bash
    pip install pyserial